jc-u/modal_component/README.md

 ## Modal appearance

-`<Modal setModalShowed={setModalShowed} />`
+`<Modal setModalShowed={setModalShowed} message="Hello" />`

-setModalShowed props is necessary to know if the modal should be displayed.
+setModalShowed and message props is necessary to know if the modal should be displayed.

 ## credits